 <StoreURL>element under the

-<ExternalAPIStores>element and add details of each external API store that you need to publish APIs to.
-In this example,
+<ExternalAPIStores>element, and add the details of each external API store that you need to publish APIs to.

-http://localhost:9764/storeis the API Store of the second API Manager instance.
+is the API Store of the second WSO2 API Manager instance.

 - You publish to its super tenant's Store (admin/admin).

-- The port is 9764 as you incremented it by 1 earlier.
+- The port is 9764 as you incremented it by 1 in step 2.

 If you want to cofigure more than one external store, change the configuration in <ExternalAPIStore> and add it to the external-api-stores.xml.